Redfin Corporation (RDFN) Shares Down Despite Recent Market Volatility

-Redfin Corporation (NASDAQ: RDFN)’s stock price has decreased by -3.66 compared to its previous closing price of 9.01.
-Despite this, the company has experienced a 6.37% gain in its stock price over the last five trading sessions.
+Redfin Corporation (NASDAQ: RDFN)’s stock price has decreased by -0.12 compared to its previous closing price of 8.34.
+However, the company has seen a fall of -3.81% in its stock price over the last five trading days.
 The Wall Street Journal reported on 11/09/22 that Redfin Shuts Home-Flipping Business, Lays Off 13% of Staff

-compared to its average ratio and a 36-month beta value of 2.23.
-Analysts have mixed views on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 13 as “hold,” and 3 as “sell.”
+The 36-month beta value for RDFN is also noteworthy at 2.23.
+There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 13 rating it as “hold,” and 3 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Redfin Corporation (RDFN) is $6.03, which is -$4.03 below the current market price.
-The public float for RDFN is 104.92M, and currently, short sellers hold a 17.65% ratio of that float.
-The average trading volume of RDFN on February 17, 2023 was 3.96M shares.
+The average price estimated by analysts for RDFN is $7.52, which is -$1.35 below than the current price.
+The public float for RDFN is 104.92M, and at present, short sellers hold a 17.65% of that float.
+The average trading volume of RDFN on February 22, 2023 was 4.02M shares.

-The stock of Redfin Corporation (RDFN) has seen a 6.37% increase in the past week, with a 54.45% rise in the past month, and a 80.08% gain in the past quarter.
-The volatility ratio for the week is 9.78%, and the volatility levels for the past 30 days are at 11.90% for RDFN.
-The simple moving average for the last 20 days is 8.37% for RDFN stock, with a simple moving average of 16.03% for the last 200 days.
+The stock of Redfin Corporation (RDFN) has seen a -3.81% decrease in the past week, with a 32.43% rise in the past month, and a 63.65% gain in the past quarter.
+The volatility ratio for the week is 11.15%, and the volatility levels for the past 30 days are at 12.12% for RDFN.
+The simple moving average for the last 20 days is 1.29% for RDFN stock, with a simple moving average of 11.96% for the last 200 days.

 Analysts’ Opinion of RDFN